Nowadays, the super-wealthy like Jeff Bezos, Warren Buffett, and Elon Musk are always talked about.

-One of the tycoons who have become a fan favorite this last few years is Jeff Bezos.
+Jeff Bezos is one of the tycoons who have become a fan favorite these last few years.

-These are his business, but it’s become public property because of how influential and magnate his persona is.
+This is his business, but it’s become public property because of how influential he is.

-Nowadays, Elon Musk tax seems to be in the crosshairs, as some reports say.
-He allegedly paid $0 in Federal Income Tax in one year.
-Now, how could that be possible?
+Nowadays, Elon Musk’s tax is in the crosshairs, as some reports say he allegedly paid $0 in Federal Income Tax in one year.
+How could that be possible?

-Not to come off as nonchalant or anything, but it’s probably because we don’t have to care about any of it all.
+Not to come off as nonchalant or anything, but it’s probably because we don’t have to care about any of it.

-We’re talking about this because you might be reading this article from a high tax legacy brand country, and you want to figure out what it means to be a Nomad Capitalist.
-It’s simple.
+We’re talking about this because you might be reading this article from a high-tax legacy brand country, and you want to figure out what it means to be a Nomad Capitalist.